martinberlin/ESP32-S2/README.md

 ### About SPI communication

 In ESP32S2 there is no HSPI or VSPI.
-S2 is using **FSPI** Here you can find how to use SPI in arduino (code will works with arduino IDE): https://github.com/chegewara/arduino-as-component/blob/master/adafruit_ili9341/main/main.cpp
+S2 is using **FSPI** Here you can find how to use SPI in arduino: https://github.com/chegewara/arduino-as-component/blob/master/adafruit_ili9341/main/main.cpp

 **Board used for this tests:**
 [ESP32-S2 Saola board](https://twitter.com/martinfasani/status/1266352305575727105) vs.

 [ESP32 tinyPICO](https://www.tinypico.com)

+Please note that this S2 Saola dev boards from Espressif are not optimized for deepsleep low consumption.
+The Saola S2 consumes on deepsleep 10 times more than Tinypico that has a great **0.08 mA** low consumption when sleeping.
+So it's in my humble opinion not ready to power something with batteries at the moment.
+Note that this is because the dev board design itself.
+S2 should actually consume less than ESP32 looking at the [S2 datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s2_datasheet_en.pdf)